HL7NZ/nhi/input/pagecontent/Onboarding.md

 Please allow at least 5 working days for these applications to be processed and production credentials issued.
 If your product is to be used by many different organisations please get in touch to discuss your rollout plans and how we might assist.

+### Assistance

+Please fill in the [General Enquiry form] (https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36) if you:
+* have a general enquiry,
-If you require help or have any questions regarding the onboarding process, please contact our team by completing the [General Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).
+* require help or have any questions regarding the onboarding process,
+* want to add new business functions to an existing application, or
+* want to add a new set of credentials to an existing application.

 <h3>Business Functions</h3>